Ro-Cab/Active-Directory-Lab/README.md

 ## 🧾 Step 15 - Rename and Join the Domain
 Opened System Properties > Computer Name > Change.
-Renamed the machine to Client1 and join the domain mydomain.com.
+Renamed the machine to Client1 and joined the domain mydomain.com (setup on DC). <br>
 Provided domain credentials when prompted (admin or regular domain user).
 Restarted to complete the domain join.